coolsnady/hcwallet/README.md

 go install . ./cmd/...
 ```

-To build a `hxwallet` executable and install it to `$GOPATH/bin/`:
+To build a `hcwallet` executable and install it to `$GOPATH/bin/`:

 ```
 go install
 ```

-To build a `hxwallet` executable and place it in the current directory:
+To build a `hcwallet` executable and place it in the current directory:

 ```
 go build